kristoferlund/ic-pos/README.md

 ## Features

-- Users can login with their Internet Identity and configure a store.
+- **Create store**: Users logs in with their Internet Identity and configure the store with a name and other settings.
-- Display a QR code for customers to scan and pay.
-When a payment is received, the app will display a confirmation message.
+- **Charge customer**: Users can charge a customer by entering an amount.
+This will generate and display a QR code for the customer to scan and pay.
+QR code follows the ICR-22 standard.
-- Payment notificactions as email/sms even when the app is not open.
+- **Send tokens**: Users can send ckBTC tokens to other users.
+- **Receive notifications**: Users can choose to receive notifications by email or SMS when a payment is received.
 This uses the [HTTP Outcall](https://internetcomputer.org/docs/current/developer-docs/integrations/https-outcalls/) feature of the Internet Computer.
-- Send ckBTC to other users.
+- **Transaction history**: Users can view a list of transactions made to the store.

 ## Try it!